awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    output = json
    ```

    Add two lines to the profile configuration, `role_arn` and `source_profile`\.
-Provide the ARN of the role in AccountA you will assume to access the repository in the other account, and the name of your default AWS CLI profile in AccountB\.
+Provide the ARN of the role in AccountA that you assume to access the repository in the other account and the name of your default AWS CLI profile in AccountB\.
 For example:

    ```
    [profile MyCrossAccountAccessProfile]